pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/ProjectUpdate-DBDesign.md

     - Description / Justification of presented models
 - `docker-compose.yml` to build container environment
 - `init_PROJECTNAME.sql` to build database per physical model
-- `README.md` with usage & SQL guidance
+- `README.md` with documentation on starting and connecting to DB, and descriptions of SQL query scripts in `SQL-Toolbox`
-- `SQL Toolbox` folder with SQL queries
+- `SQL-Toolbox` folder with 5 SQL query scripts addressing common business queries

 ## Submission